-- Lie on your back with your legs out straight.
-Interlace your fingers behind your head, gently resting your head on your fingers.
-Keep your elbows point out to the sides and try to relax your neck.
+- Lie on your back with your legs out straight, and interlace your fingers behind your head, gently resting your head on your fingers.
+Keep your elbows pointed out to the sides and try to relax your neck.

 - Reverse the motion by straightening your right leg as you bend your left leg and bring it in toward your chest as you rotate your torso to bring your right elbow toward your left knee.

-- Continue to repeat, and once you have conquered the proper form, begin to switch legs and rotate faster to add in a cardio element.
-Still, your lower back should stay on the floor for the whole movement.
+- Continue for reps, and once you’ve conquered the proper form, switch legs and rotate faster to introduce a cardio element.
+Your lower back should stay on the floor for the whole movement.

 1. Hammer run

 - Lie face up on a mat with your arms at your sides (palms down), legs raised, and hips and knees bent 90 degrees so that your lower legs are parallel to the floor.

 - Lift your head and shoulders off the mat, and begin pedaling your legs, keeping them close to the ground and fully extending each leg as you kick.

 2. Knees to 90 crunch

 - Lie on your back with your hips and knees bent 90 degrees.
 Place your fingertips behind your ears.